Central Illinois' On-Line Broadcast Museum

 WCHU Staff

-The original staff of the WCHU included Vice President Milton Friedland who had been with WICS since 1953 and would oversee the operation at WCHU as well.
-Others also overseeing both stations included Jerry Merrit as chief engineer and Jack Hoskins as program director.
+The original staff of WCHU included Vice President Milton Friedland, who had been with WICS since 1953 and would oversee the operation at WCHU as well.
+Others managing both stations included Jerry Merrit as chief engineer and Jack Hoskins as program director.

 The on-site staff included both Mr. and Mrs. Harry Eskew.
 Mr. Eskew was from technical services at WICS and would supervise the new station.
 His wife was a former traffic manager and would serve as the office manager at the station.
-Jerry Dodds was serving as the station's only account executive and Bob Daniels was serving as announcer.
-Others in the operations and engineering staff were Roger Thorp and Glen Horton.
-A small staff for a small station.
+Jerry Dodds was the station's only account executive, and Bob Daniels was the announcer.
+Others in the operations and engineering staff were Roger Thorp and Glen Horton—a small staff for a small station.

 Read more about Ted Sodergren's Story of working at WCHU during the early days.
 Just click on the button above.